gluster/gluster-ansible-infra/README.md

 * enabled: Boolean default no. When yes the fstrim.timer unit will be enabled
 * schedule: Optional dictionary, to set the timer, by default doesn't override the schedule. can be usefull to not trigger the trim at the same time across the cluster. optionable subkeys;
-   * dow: Optional String, specifying the Dow of Week as required by the systemd calander.
+   * dow: Optional String, specifying the Day of Week as required by the systemd calander.
 When empty a random day is chosen.
    * hour: Optional int, default a random hour, setting the hour the fstrim should run
    * minute: Optional int, default a random minute, setting the minute the fstrim should run
    * second: Optional int, default a random second, setting the second the fstrim should run